karangupta8/GeoTime/README.md

 ### **Initial Concept (7-8 years ago):**

-As someone deeply interested in **History**, and even more in **Anthropology,** which I see as the study of how history itself evolves across **time** and **geography,** I often found myself [falling into](https://histography.io/) Wikipedia rabbit holes when searching about a topic.
-So somewhere in the late 2010s, I had an [idea about t](http://wikiverse.io/) his website to visualize history on a world map, with time as a dimension.
-The goal was to have a view of historical events geo[graphically and ch](https://www.informationisbeautifulawards.com/showcase/1182-wikiverse) ronologically.
+As someone deeply interested in **History**, and even more in **Anthropology,** which I see as the study of how history itself evolves across **time** and **geography,** I often found myself falling into Wikipedia rabbit holes when searching about a topic.
+So somewhere in the late 2010s, I had an idea about this website to visualize history on a world map, with time as a dimension.
+The goal was to have a view of historical events geographically and chronologically.

 ### **Potential Inspiration Sources**